AngelLozan/aoj/README.md

 `nano /etc/systemd/system/rails.service`

 - Change `WorkingDirectory=/home/rails/rails_app` to `WorkingDirectory=/home/<app name>`
+n you have an account available, log in
 - Give priviledges to rails user: `gpasswd -a rails sudo`
-- Change into user in drop cli: `sudo -i -u rails`
+- Change into user in drop cli: `sudo -i -u rails` (mine is scott)

 - GO to home directory `cd ..`
 - Clone your repo: `git clone <repo url>`